wp-plugins/threewp-broadcast/readme.txt

 6. Post actions for child posts
 7. The Broadcast menu
 8. Admin settings tab
-9. Custom post types tab
-10. Maintenance tab
+9. Maintenance tab
-11. Uninstall tab
+10. Uninstall tab

 == Frequently Asked Questions ==

 = I need support! =

-The easiest way to get my attention is to <a href="mailto:plugins@plainview.se">contact me via e-mail</a> and ask how to donate a little something for my time.

-For contract work such as the following, contact me so we can come to an agreement:

-* Broadcast is missing a feature you need
-* Broadcast isn't properly interacting with other plugins
-* Broadcast doesn't work on your custom site

-If you're not into donations, try the support forum to see if other users can help you out.
+Broadcast is sporadically supported in my spare time on the Wordpress support forum.

+For users of the plugin pack, support is available via e-mail.

 = Debug dumps =